Protect Yourself from the Flood Hazard

 • Prepare or update a list of your home's contents by taking pictures or videotaping each room in the house.

-Review the Town's Citizen's Guide to Emergency Preparedness.
+Review the Town's Guide to Emergency Preparedness.

 Review the guide for for important information such as evacuation routes and property protection measures.

-Review the Town's Citizen's Guide to Emergency Preparedness
+Review the Town's Guide to Emergency Preparedness

 During a Storm